Optimizing Treatment Allocation in the Presence of Interference: Introduction

 \textbf{Uplift Modeling.}\; Another method for optimizing treatment allocation is UM \citep{devriendt2018literature}.
 This approach involves estimating the ITE for each entity, ranking them according to these estimates, and selecting the top $k$ ranked entities with the highest expected ITE for treatment.
 An important limitation of this approach, however, is its \textit{assumption that entities are independent of each other}.
 This assumption is violated in network settings where entities influence each other, such as marketing or vaccination campaigns.
 Recently, advanced causal inference methods have been proposed to cope with such network effects, known as spillover effects, by incorporating network information to estimate treatment effects \citep{forastiere2021identification,jiang2022estimating,cai2023generalization,huang2023modeling}.
 However, even with the capability to estimate treatment effects in the presence of interference, determining the optimal treatment allocation has been largely overlooked.
 Ranking entities according to their estimated treatment effects is no longer a possibility because the decision to treat one entity may impact the decision whether or not to treat another entity.

 \textbf{OTAPI.}\; We propose OTAPI: Optimizing Treatment Allocation in the Presence of Interference, a novel method that combines the strengths of both UM and IM approaches to identify improved, data-driven, solutions to the IM problem.
 Our method consists of two steps.
 First, a relational causal estimator is trained using observational data, e.g., from historical marketing or vaccination campaigns.
 A relational causal estimator is an estimator that can leverage both individual and network information to estimate causal effects.
 This estimator allows estimating the total effect of any treatment allocation and controls for confounding.
-Second, the treatment effect estimates from this causal estimator are utilized to optimize the treatment allocation.
-Given the combinatorial nature of this optimization problem, this step presents a significant challenge.
-To address this challenge, treatment allocation is optimized by integrating treatment effect estimates into existing IM algorithms.
+Second, the treatment effect estimates from this causal estimator are integrated into existing IM algorithms in order to optimize the treatment allocation.
 An overview of OTAPI is depicted in \Cref{fig:framework}.

-\textbf{Contributions.}\; To the best of our knowledge, the challenge of optimally allocating treatment in the presence of interference is yet to be addressed.
+\textbf{Contributions.}\; The challenge of data-driven treatment allocation that accounts for interference is yet to be addressed.
 We conjecture that leveraging relational causal estimators will aid in finding the optimal treatment allocation.
 To this end, \textbf{(1)} we formalize the problem of finding the optimal treatment allocation in the presence of interference; \textbf{(2)} we present OTAPI, a new two-step method for optimizing treatment allocation in the presence of interference; and \textbf{(3)} we run extensive experiments on both synthetic and semi-synthetic data to empirically demonstrate that OTAPI finds better treatment allocations (in terms of the total effect of treatment allocation) than traditional methods used in UM and IM.

 This article is structured as follows.
 In the following section, a comprehensive review of treatment effect estimation in the presence of interference and the IM problem is provided.
 Next, the problem setup and methodology are presented.
 Subsequently, we describe the experimental setup and analyze the results, before concluding this article and discussing the limitations and directions for future work.